Longleat Safari and Adventure Park Days Out Review

 Nearby attractions for a longer day out:

-Check out the natural wonder of Stonehenge, where there’s plenty of room for little ones to run around before getting back in the car.
+Check out the natural wonder of Stonehenge, less than 20 miles away, where there’s plenty of room for little ones to run around before getting back in the car.
 There are also several castles in the area, including Old Wardour Castle, a 30-minute drive away.